kaspagang/kaspa_discord/README.md

 - mining reward calculator
 - OTC fraud protection against duplicate display names

+a comprehensive list of commands can be queried with `$help`

 # Suggestions
 please feel free to message me here, @jwj on discord, or send an anonymous suggestion to me via the bot-command `$suggest <suggestion>`, many thanks.